Special values of Goss $L$-series attached to Drinfeld modules of rank 2: The Analysis on the Logarithm series

 respectively.
 By using \eqref{E:Eq1}, we see that $\gamma_1=a/(\theta-\theta^q)=a/L_1$ which implies that the induction hypothesis holds for $i=1$.
 Assume that it holds for all $i$.
 We show that the hypothesis holds for $i+1$.
 Observe that for any $1\leq k \leq n+1$, using the functional equation \eqref{E:Eq1}, we have

 Similarly for $1\leq k \leq n$, we also obtain

-Thus, using Lemma \ref{L:1}, \eqref{E:eq2} and \eqref{E:eq3} we show that the induction hypothesis holds for the last row.
-For the $(2n)$-th row, by using the similar calculations above replacing $\gamma_{i-1}$ with $F_{i-1}$ and $\gamma_i$ with $F_i$ and applying Proposition \ref{P:1} we also show that the formula in the statement of the corollary holds. \end{proof} By definition, for $i\geq 1$, we see that $F_i$ is of the form
+Thus, using Lemma \ref{L:1}, \eqref{E:eq2} and \eqref{E:eq3}, we obtain that the induction hypothesis holds for the last row.
+For the $(2n)$-th row, by using the similar calculations above replacing $\gamma_{i-1}$ with $F_{i-1}$ and $\gamma_i$ with $F_i$ and applying Proposition \ref{P:1} we also deduce that the latter statement of the corollary holds. \end{proof} By definition, for $i\geq 1$, we see that $F_i$ is of the form